STAR Method: The Ultimate Technique to Ace Your Interviews

 STAR stands for Situation, Task, Action, Result.
 The STAR technique is a powerful answering technique that can be used in any situation.
 It helps answer any job interview question (or give a presentation).

-To show your skills in an interview, you should talk about a specific situation you were involved in, the task that you've taken, and the result.
+To show your skills in an interview, you'll need to talk about a specific situation you were involved in, the task you took on, and the result.

 The STAR method should be a guideline rather than a rigid template, as it only accounts for some types of interviews.